appelstroop/appelstroop.github.io/apprunner-vpcconnector-cdk.md

 });
 ```

 And there you go!
-A deployed container in App Runner deployed via CDK 🚀
+A container in App Runner deployed via CDK 🚀

 **Oh, one more thing.** If you want to configure autoscaling for apprunner, the only thing you can do in the _CnfService_ is to provide an ARN to the autoscaling configuration.
 If you want to create this configuration in cdk, you have to use a custom resource for this (as far as I know, this is the only way to do it).
 I've created a construct for this, see usage in the [example github repo](https://github.com/appelstroop/apprunner-cdk-example).